daniellenaude/product-strategy-product-school/03-the-margin/cost-curve.md

 - Estimated units/user/month: 2000
 - Implied revenue/user/month: $499.00

 Decision Note - Why this pricing structure fits the buyer and the value delivered: Basic fee covers API access, dashboard, integrations, support, and the first 500 verifications.
 Price per unit is charged after first 500 allowance.
-A hybrid pricing model works well because customers pay for access to a trusted verification platform and in proportion to the fraud prevention value they receive as their payment volume grows
+A hybrid pricing model works well because customers pay for access to a trusted verification platform and in proportion to the fraud prevention value they receive as their payment volume grows.
+The margins are 80.8%.

 **Model:** hybrid